Skip to content

 Successful Salesforce org migration requires four key steps:

-1. Tool Selection: Choose a migration tool with relationship mapping capabilities (Jitterbit recommended)
+1. Tool Selection: Choose a migration tool with relationship mapping capabilities (see tool comparison below; Jitterbit Data Loader was retired in November 2025)

 2. Import Planning: Generate data models to determine correct import sequence